-As indicated earlier in this solicitation, NIJ expects scholarly products to result from any award under this solicitation.
-Please review the Goals, Objectives, Deliverables, and Expected Scholarly Products segment of the "Program-Specific Information" section of this solicitation, as well as the "Performance Measures" section.
+As indicated earlier in this solicitation, NIJ expects specific deliverables to result from any award under this solicitation.
+Please review the Goals, Objectives, Deliverables, and Expected Products segment of the "Program-Specific Information" section of this solicitation, as well as the "Performance Measures" section.